Deep Face Restoration: A Survey: Technical Development Review

 \subsection{Network Architectures}

-Existing state-of-the-art networks are designed by focusing on facial prior, Pre-trained GAN models, and Vit architectures.
+Existing state-of-the-art networks are designed by focusing on facial prior, pre-trained GAN models, ViT architectures, and diffusion models.
 Thus, we discuss these developments in this section.

-\textbf{Prior-guided Networks.} As a domain-specific image restoration task, it is important to consider the characteristics of face images (\eg identity, structure, and face pose) when designing the specialized networks for face restoration.
+\textbf{Prior-guided Networks}.
+As a domain-specific image restoration task, it is important to consider the characteristics of face images (\eg identity, structure, and face pose) when designing the specialized networks for face restoration.
 To this end, some priors are introduced into the networks to help the process of restoration.
 With the help of facial priors, these networks can generate realistic faces with details.
-According to the way of using priors, the architecture of the prior-guided networks can be divided into four categories: Pre-prior face restoration method, Joint prior estimation and face restoration method, In-prior face restoration method, and Reference-prior face restoration method.
+According to the way of using priors, the architectures of the prior-guided networks can be divided into four categories: Pre-prior face restoration method, Joint prior estimation and face restoration method, In-prior face restoration method, and Reference-prior face restoration method.
 The summary of these architectures is illustrated in Fig.~\ref{fig:network_architectures}.

 For pre-prior face restoration methods~\cite{shen2018deep,shen2020exploiting,kalarot2020component,chen2021progressive}, they usually adopt a prior estimation network (\eg face passing network or a pre-trained face GAN) to extract prior from the low-quality input.
-For example, as shown in Fig.~\ref{fig:architectures_examples}, the work~\cite{shen2018deep} designs a face parsing network to extract the semantic label from the input image or coarse deblurred image.
+For example, ~\cite{shen2018deep} designs a face parsing network to extract the semantic label from the input image or coarse deblurred image.
 Then it concatenates the input blurred image and the face semantic label to the deblurring network to generate the sharp image.

 The second type of method is the joint prior estimation and face restoration method, which takes advantage of the relationship between the prior estimation task and the face restoration task.
 These methods \cite{zhu2016deep,li2018face,li2020learning,yin2020joint} usually jointly train the face restoration network and the prior estimation network.
 This kind of method enjoys the benefit of two sub-tasks and directly promotes face restoration performance.
 For example, as illustrated in Fig. \ref{fig:architectures_examples3}, Yin \etal \cite{yin2020joint} propose a joint alignment and face super-resolution network to jointly estimate facial landmarks and super-resolve face images.